rwth-afu/raspager-proxy/README.md

 java -Ddapnet.proxy.rest.start=true -Ddapnet.proxy.rest.endpoint=http://localhost:8081/ -jar dapnet-proxy-version.jar proxy.properties
 ```

+This will start the REST server bound to the loopback interface (127.0.0.1 for IPv4), to listen on all interfaces use `http://0.0.0.0:8080/` instead.

 A GET on `/status` returns a JSON array containing the following information (one JSON object per loaded proxy properties file):

 ```